alien4cloud/csar-public-library/org/ystia/logstash/README.rst

 Capabilities
 ^^^^^^^^^^^^

-- **search_resource**: Search Endpoint used by components that need to connect to Elasticsearch (for example Logstash or Kibana)
+- **logstash_resource**: Endpoint used by components that need to connect to Logstash
+- **connector_host**: Logstash can host connectors, like for example a Twitter connector

 Artifacts
 ^^^^^^^^^